-Talk with your doctor or pharmacist about possible side effects.
+Talk with your health care provider or pharmacist about possible side effects.

-You may need to try several medications or a combination before you find one that works.
-This requires patience, as some medications take several weeks or longer for full effect and for side effects to ease as your body adjusts.
+You may need to try several medicines or a combination before you find one that works.
+This requires patience.
+Some medicines take several weeks or longer for full effect.
+It can also take this long for side effects to ease as your body adjusts.

-Don't stop taking an antidepressant without talking to your doctor — your doctor can help you gradually and safely decrease your dose.
-Stopping treatment abruptly or missing several doses may cause withdrawal-like symptoms, and quitting suddenly may cause a sudden worsening of depression.
+Don't stop taking an antidepressant without talking to your health care provider.
+When it's time, your provider can help you gradually and safely decrease your dose.
+Stopping treatment suddenly or missing several doses may cause withdrawal-like symptoms.
+And quitting a medicine suddenly may cause depression to quickly get worse.

 Antidepressants and pregnancy

-If you're pregnant or breast-feeding, some antidepressants may pose an increased health risk to your unborn child or nursing child.
-Talk to your doctor if you become pregnant or are planning on becoming pregnant.
+If you're pregnant or breastfeeding, some antidepressants may pose an increased health risk to your unborn baby or nursing child.
+Talk to your health care provider if you become pregnant or are planning on becoming pregnant.

 FDA alert on antidepressants

-In some cases, children, teenagers and young adults under age 25 may have an increase in suicidal thoughts or behavior when taking antidepressants, especially in the first few weeks after starting or when the dose is changed.
-So watch them for possible worsening depression and contact the doctor right away if this occurs, or get emergency help if suicidal behaviors occur.
+Antidepressants are generally safe when taken as directed.
+But the U.S. Food and Drug Administration (FDA) requires all antidepressants to carry a warning: In some cases, children, teens and young adults under 25 may have an increase in suicidal thoughts or behavior when taking antidepressants.
+This may be more of a risk in the first few weeks after starting or when the dose is changed.
+So watch closely for worsening depression or unusual behavior during these times.

 Different types of psychotherapy, such as cognitive behavioral therapy, can be effective for persistent depressive disorder.
-You and your therapist can discuss which type of therapy is right for you, your goals for therapy and other issues, such as the length of treatment.
+You and your therapist can discuss your goals for therapy and other issues, such as the length of treatment.

-- Find better ways to cope and solve problems
+- Find better ways to cope with and solve problems.

 Lifestyle and home remedies

-Persistent depressive disorder generally isn't a condition that you can treat on your own.
-But, in addition to professional treatment, these self-care steps can help:
+Persistent depressive disorder generally is not a condition that you can treat on your own.
+But along with professional treatment, these self-care steps can help:

 - Stick to your treatment plan.
-Don't skip psychotherapy sessions or appointments, and even if you're feeling well, don't skip your medications.
+Don't skip therapy sessions or appointments.
+Even if you're feeling well, don't skip your medicine.
 Give yourself time to improve gradually.

 - Learn about persistent depressive disorder.
-Education about your condition can empower you and motivate you to stick to your treatment plan.
+Education about your condition can empower you and motivate you to follow your treatment plan.
 Encourage your family to learn about the disorder to help them understand and support you.

 - Pay attention to warning signs.
-Work with your doctor or therapist to learn what might trigger your symptoms.
+Work with your health care provider or therapist to learn what might trigger your symptoms.
 Make a plan so that you know what to do if symptoms get worse or return.
-Contact your doctor or therapist if you notice any changes in symptoms or how you feel.
+Contact your health care provider or therapist if you notice any changes in symptoms or how you feel.
 Consider involving family members or friends to watch for warning signs.

 - Take care of yourself.
-Eat healthy, be physically active and get plenty of sleep.
+Eat a healthy diet, be physically active and get plenty of sleep.
 Consider walking, jogging, swimming, gardening or another activity that you enjoy.
-Sleeping well is important for both your physical and mental well-being.
-If you're having trouble sleeping, talk to your doctor about what you can do.
+Sleeping well is important for both physical and mental well-being.
+If you're having trouble sleeping, ask your provider what you can do.

 - Avoid alcohol and recreational drugs.
-It may seem like alcohol or drugs lessen depression-related symptoms, but in the long run they generally worsen depression and make it harder to treat.
-Talk with your doctor or therapist if you need help with alcohol or drug abuse.
+It may seem like alcohol or drugs lessen depression-related symptoms.
+But over time, they generally worsen depression and make it harder to treat.
+Talk with your provider or therapist if you need help dealing with alcohol or drug use.

-Make sure you understand the risks as well as possible benefits if you pursue alternative or complementary therapy.
-Avoid replacing conventional medical treatment or psychotherapy with alternative medicine.
-When it comes to depression, alternative treatments aren't a substitute for medical care.
+Make sure you understand the risks as well as the possible benefits if you decide to use alternative or complementary therapy.
+Avoid replacing conventional medical treatment or talk therapy with alternative medicine.
+When it comes to depression, alternative treatments are not a substitute for medical care.

-For example, the herbal supplement called St. John's wort is not approved by the Food and Drug Administration (FDA) to treat depression in the U.S., though it's a popular depression treatment in Europe.
+For example, the herbal supplement called St. John's wort is not approved by the FDA to treat depression in the U.S., though it's available.
 It may help improve mild or moderate depression, but the overall evidence is not conclusive.

-St. John's wort can interfere with a number of medications, including blood-thinning drugs, birth control pills, chemotherapy, HIV/AIDS medications and drugs to prevent organ rejection after a transplant.
+St. John's wort can interfere with a number of medicines, including blood-thinning drugs, birth control pills, chemotherapy, HIV/AIDS medicines and drugs to prevent organ rejection after a transplant.
 Also, avoid taking St. John's wort while taking antidepressants because the combination can cause serious side effects.